Turbak's invasion of Assam

-The Turbak's invasion of Assam, one of many Turko-Afghan invasions of Assam, was a sustained military engagement between Turbak Khan, a Turko-Afghan commander from Bengal Sultanate and the Ahom kingdom.
-After some initial success Turbak was eventually killed in battle by the Ahom forces, and his army was routed pursued to the Karatoya River.
+The Turbak's invasion of Assam, one of many Turko-Afghan invasions of Assam, was a sustained military engagement between Turbak Khan, a Turko-Afghan commander from the Bengal Sultanate and the Ahom kingdom.
+After some initial success, Turbak was eventually killed in battle by the Ahom forces, and his army was routed and pursued to the Karatoya River.

 The Ahoms pursued the retreating forces up to the point where the Karatoya River meets the Brahmaputra River.
 This victory was crucial for the Ahoms, and the ruler of Gauda had to yield, surrendering land and even arranging marriage alliances.
 Visva Singha, a Koch ruler, was also acknowledged as a subordinate leader under Ahom rule and was expected to send regular tribute to the Ahoms.

-According to historians, Turbak's invasion introduced firearms in Assam, but there are Ahom records that mention firearms even before that, when they conquered the Chutiyas.
-The Ahoms also constructed a road from Gauhati to the Karatoya River during this campaign and formed alliances with other kingdoms, including Vikram Sen of Orissa.
-King Suhungmung erected a bold stone pillar inscribed with a caution and constructed a tank at Puri after getting permission from the Orissa ruler, reportedly as an intimidation to the rulers of Bengal.
+According to historians, Turbak's invasion introduced firearms in Assam, but there are Ahom records that mention firearms even before that, when they conquered the Chutias.
+The Ahoms also constructed a road from Gauhati to the Karatoya River during this campaign.

 Background

 The first important Muhammadan invasion which is recorded in the Ahom history is that of 1527 when the great Vazir led the invasion.
 The Ahoms gave chase, with great tenacity, to the invaders, seized forty horses, and many more cannons.
 Suhungmung then went to Sala and captured Duimunisila, erected a fort at the mouth of the Burai River, and established troops at Phultiari.
-More expeditions were made up the Kallang and Bharali rivers.
+More expeditions were made up the Kallang and Bharali Rivers.
 Slaves and other spoils were captured in these.
 A strong guard was left behind at Narayanpur to secure the area.

 After the resolution of the Kachari struggles, Muhammadan hostilities again turned against the Ahoms.
 The first Muhammadan counterattack came in the form of a Muslim commander, Luipat (or Luput), who marched up the Brahmaputra with fifty vessels.
 The outcome of the battle at Temeni was the victory of the Ahoms, forcing the Muslim commander to flee on horseback.
 After this victory, the Ahoms rebuilt their forts at Kangaripara and Sala on the river Bharali.